kaidatavis/student-projects/README.md

    1. Fully working prototype (final prototype)
    1. User evaluation
    1. Final report
- - Create a project using [GitHub Project](https://github.com/kaidatavis/student-projects/projects).
+ - Create a project plan using [GitHub Project](https://github.com/kaidatavis/student-projects/projects) (more on this later).
-   - More on Github Project later.

 # Software and programming